Nicholas I Kőszegi: Rebellions against Ladislaus IV

-From 1277, the Kőszegi family was in rebellion against Ladislaus IV; the politically motivated Ivan Kőszegi even invited the king's distant relative Andrew the Venetian to the Hungarian throne in 1278.
+From 1277, the Kőszegi family was in rebellion against Ladislaus IV; the politically motivated Ivan Kőszegi even invited the king's distant relative Andrew the Venetian to the Hungarian throne in 1278, who made Nicholas as Ban of Slavonia.
 However the victory over Ottokar II in the Battle on the Marchfeld on 26 August strengthened Ladislaus' domestic political positions.
 Thereafter the Kőszegi brothers pledged allegiance to Ladislaus IV in early 1279.
 Nicholas served as Ban of Slavonia from the autumn of 1280 to 1281.
 In this capacity, he and his brothers – Ivan and Peter – concluded peace with their local enemies, the Babonići and Frankopans in October 1280 at Ozalj Castle along the river Kupa.
 Nicholas and his two brothers, Ivan and Henry, plundered the estates of the Diocese of Zagreb at various times in the following months.
 As a result, Timothy, Bishop of Zagreb excommunicated them in March 1281.
 At the end of 1283, Ladislaus IV again led an unsuccessful campaign against Ivan Kőszegi's forts.
 Along with his brothers, Nicholas provided help to Ivan.
 Having Ladislaus failed, Nicholas, Henry and Bishop Peter stormed into Southern Transdanubia and jointly invaded and besieged the episcopal town of Pécs in March 1284.
 Following his failure, Ladislaus had to reconcile with the Kőszegi brothers in the spring of 1284.
 Nicholas was made Palatine for the third time in his career; beside that he was also ispán of Pozsony County.
 He held both offices until at least December 1285.
 Palatine Nicholas had no own literate staff, as his charter was issued by the royal chancellery at the legislative day of 20 August 1284.